 Revenues.
-Revenues are net of sales returns and allowances.
-Our operations are organized into one business segment: Wireless, which includes all of our existing core products, including Family Safety (including SafePath), CommSuite, and ViewSpot family of products.
+Revenues are net of allowances.
+Our operations are organized into one business segment, Wireless, which includes all of our existing core products, including the Family Safety (including SafePath), CommSuite, and ViewSpot portfolio of products.

 Cost of revenues.
 Cost of revenues consists of direct product and hosting, maintenance, data center, royalties, and technical support expenses including personnel costs.